gospeldesk/www.gospeldesk.org/_posts/2024-02-20-welcome-to-gospel-desk.md

 By the grace of God, six icons are now complete and in rotation at my parish.
-The longing I began feeling six years ago to bring the Twelve Faithful Servants to the awareness of the Church is coming to fruition.
+The longing I began feeling six years ago to bring the Twelve Faithful Servants to the awareness of the Church is finding its fulfillment.
 My priest is [acknowledging them from the ambon](https://www.facebook.com/watch/live/?ref=watch_permalink&v=1021074838986786&t=7401).
 My fellow parishioners are [venerating their